×

 Yes, there’s still a chance.
 Some women produce lower levels of hCG that take longer to show up on home tests.
 A blood test or ultrasound can give a more reliable answer.

 Q6.
-What are the causes of missed period with negative pregnancy test?
+What are the causes of a missed period with a negative pregnancy test?

 Common causes include: Stress or anxiety, Hormonal imbalance, Polycystic ovary syndrome (PCOS), Thyroid issues, Excessive exercise or sudden weight changes, or Perimenopause.
 If your period is more than 2–3 weeks late, consult a gynecologist.